igorir3/DayZRadioAddonCreator/README.md

 > Add - opens the window to add an object
 > Remove - deletes the selected object

-At the top, there are 3 selectors, hovering over which will open a choice:
-1. `File`
+1. `File`.

-1.1 `New project` - completely removes everything from the program, it is recommended to create a backup of the project beforehand
+1.1 `New project` - deletes everything from the programme, it is recommended to save the project first and use this button afterwards.

-1.2 `Open project` - opens an existing project
+1.2 `Load project` - loads project from file

-1.3 `Save project` - saves the current project
+1.3 `Save project` - saves the project to a file

-1.4 `Save project as...` - saves the project under a different name
+1.4 `Check project` - checks open project for errors and defects.
+A list of all possible messages:

+Errors - things that will prevent export to DayZ mod:

+`Invalid type` - Object type or media type not supported by the programme

-2. `Objects` - object selector
+`Invalid name` - Unsupported object name

+`File doesn't exist!` - The file specified in the object does not exist.

+`Media isn't a playlist but has a list of paths!` - The Media object specifies that it is a single song, although it has a list of songs.

+`Media object doesn't exist!` - The object specifies a media object that is not found in the project

+`Texture object doesn't exist!` - The object specifies a texture object that is not found in the project

+Warnings - something that won't interfere with the export, but may ‘mess it up’:

+`The media is not used!` - Media object, not used in any of the objects

+`The texture is not used!` - Texture object, not used in any of the objects.

+`A recurring media file!` - A file used in a media object, used in multiple objects

+`A recurring texture file!` - File used in texture object, used in multiple objects

+1.5 `Export as DayZ mod` - Export to a mod ready to be uploaded to Steam or added to the server.
+When selecting this option requires you to select a folder that will be converted into a mod.
+ATTENTION!
+NOTE THAT YOU MUST SELECT AN EMPTY FOLDER, AND THE **FOLDER** WILL BECOME A MOD.
+IF THE FOLDER IS NOT EMPTY, THE FILES WILL BE DELETED!
+(Of course, if the user wants it :) )

+1.6 `Export without PBO` - Required to test the mod, exports similarly to `Export as DayZ mod`, but does not pack to PBO (Note that this mode is more **buggy** and often gives errors and bugs, so it is recommended only for advanced users).

+1.7 `Import Mod` - WIP

+2. `Edit`.

-2.1 `Add object` - opens the window to add an object 2.2 `Remove object` - removes the selected object
+2.1 `Import Media` - Opens a window to add a media object.

-3. `Help`
-3.1 `About` - information about the program
-3.2 `Check for updates` - checks for program updates
+2.2 `Import Texture` - Opens a window for adding a texture object

+2.3 `Edit Media` - Opens a window for editing media objects

+2.4 `Edit Texture` - Opens a window for editing a texture object

+3. `Settings` - Opens the settings window

 ### Adding an Object
 A window opens with fields for object information: